ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 ## [From _The Pulaski citizen._](https://chroniclingamerica.loc.gov/lccn/sn85033964/1867-11-01/ed-1/seq-1)

 #### 1867-11-01 &middot; Pulaski, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

-e tbe very sinews of
+on are tbe very sinews of

 virtue.
 Good character is above all things
 else.
 Your character cannot be essentially